csr/wookieepedia-full-stack/README.md

 ## Running the tests
 ...

-## Extra tips
+## Do you want to build the Docker images one by one?

-You can build and run Docker containers one by one.
+This step is not necessary because Docker Compose will automatically build and start all the Docker containers for you.
+However, you can build and run Docker containers one by one if you so decide (useful if you want to try out changes in a single `Dockerfile` file or want to test just the frontend or backend).
 Let us first navigate to the frontend project:

 ```bash
 cd frontend
 ```

-Let's build the image:
+Let's build the image and assign the `frontend` tag to it:

 ```bash
 docker build -t frontend .
 ```

-And now it's time to run it:
+Once that is done we can run it:

 ```bash
 docker run -p 6969:3000 frontend
 ```

-It will be available on http://localost:6969.
+Open http://localost:6969 and have fun interacting with Wookieepedia!

-The following command
+You can run the following command to see a list of the running containers on your machine:

 ```bash
 docker ps
 ```

-will show you if the container is running.
-You can kill it by copying the container ID:
+You can kill it by indicating the container ID:

 ```bash
 docker stop <container_id_here>